Common Pacific Vase Shell, Vasum turbinellus

 Common Pacific Vase Shell, Vasum turbinellus.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2021.
 Size: 7.0 cm (2.75 inches) x 6.4 cm (2.5 inches).
 Photograph and Identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Common Pacific Vase shell is large, solid, turbinate, strongly spined and heavy shelled with a low spire with small and large blunt spines on the shoulders and whorls.
-Their columella has five or six folds.
+Description: The Common Pacific Vase Shell is large, solid, turbinate, and strongly spined.
+It has a low spire, with small and large blunt spines on the shoulders and whorls.
+The columella has five or six folds.
 They have seven to nine whorls with the body whorl bearing eight or nine stout, blunt, upward pointing spines at the shoulder with a similar row of smaller spines immediately below.
 The middle of the whorl has two spiral cords which have eight to fifteen small knobs.
-At the base of the shell there were three rows of seven or eight bluntly conical spines.
+At the base of the shell there are three rows of seven or eight bluntly conical spines.
 The suture is indistinct and wavy.
-Their periostracum is thin, weakly foliaceous and grayish yellow or gray-brown.
-The operculum fills most of the inner aperture, is corneous, blackish and unguiculate.
+Their periostracum is thin, weakly foliaceous, and grayish yellow or gray-brown.
+The operculum fills most of the inner aperture and is corneous, blackish and unguiculate.
+Common Pacific Vase Shells are white with brown blotches.
+The aperture is yellowish-white and the outer lip of the aperture has short teeth and is blotched with black.
+The Common Pacific Vase have a maximum of 11.5 cm (4.5 inches) in length, with a spire that can be up to 9.5 cm (3.5 inches) in length.

-The Common Pacific Vase is common throughout the Indio-Pacific, from east Africa to western Polynesia.
-We believe the shell photographed above is indeed a Pacific Vase Shell and its collection documents its presence in the Sea of Cortez.
+Habitat and Distribution: Common Pacific Vase Shells are found within rocky shores, shallow reefs, sand and coral rubble at depths up to 10 m (30 feet).
+They take shelter at night under rocks.
+The Common Pacific Vase is considered to be an Indio-Pacific species.
+We believe the shell photographed above is indeed a Pacific Vase Shell and its collection documents its presence in the Gulf of California.